-STATISTICS One Credit
+STATISTICS

 Recommended Prerequisite: Algebra I, Geometry Students will broaden their knowledge of variability and statistical processes.
-Students will study sampling and experimentation, categorical and quantitative data, probability and random variables,
+Students will study sampling and experimentation, categorical and quantitative data, probability and random variables, inference, and bivariate data.
+Students will connect data and statistical processes to real-world situations.
+In addition, students will extend their knowledge of data analysis.
+This course would be a good choice for those students planning on a career in the areas of Business, Medical, or other Social Services.
+THIS COURSE WILL SATISFY THE FOURTH MATH REQUIREMENT.

-ADVANCED PLACEMENT® STATISTICS One Credit (Grade Weighted)
+ADVANCED PLACEMENT® STATISTICS

-Recommended Prerequisite: Advanced Algebra II AP® Statistics blends the calculations and deductive thinking of mathematics with data exploration and experimentation.
+Recommended Prerequisite: Advanced Algebra II

+AP® Statistics blends the calculations and deductive thinking of mathematics with data exploration and experimentation.
 The course emphasizes collegelevel learning experiences and is built around four main topics: exploring data, planning a study, probability as it relates to distributions of data and inferential reasoning.
 Students should have advanced mathematics skills and an Advanced course background.
 Students will be required to pay for and take the College Board® Exam in May.
 THIS COURSE WILL SATISFY THE FOURTH MATH REQUIREMENT.